bebo-exe/packet-capturer/objectives.md

 - and option to clear the captured packets from the platform
 - a pie chart to show the distribution of the captured packets by protocol, source, destination, etc in real time
 - this pie chart should be updated in real time as the packets are captured and analyzed, and it should also have the option to show the distribution of the captured packets by different criteria (protocol, source, destination, etc) and it should also have the option to show the distribution of the captured packets in a specific time range (last 5 minutes, last 10 minutes, etc) and it should also have the option to show the distribution of the captured packets in a specific time range for a specific protocol, source or destination (last 5 minutes for tcp packets, last 10 minutes for packets from a specific source, etc)
+- for the normal capture process, remove the option to choose how many packets to capture, and instead make it so that the capture process continues until the user decides to stop it, and while capturing it should show the number of captured packets in real time, and it should also have the option to show the number of captured packets for each protocol, source, destination, etc in real time
 - an option to save the statistics of the captured packets in a file that can be loaded later to show the statistics again
 - a ruleset system that works this way (an example of the ruleset):
 * this system has its own captureing process that is separate from the main capturing process